dgrzeszczak/KeyedCodable/README.md

 }
 ```

-**By default dot is used as delimiter to separate the inner keys**
+*By default dot is used as delimiter to separate the inner keys*

 # Flat classes
 Flat classes feature allows you to group properties into smaller parts.
 In the example below you can see that:
-- longitude and latitude are placed in json's main class but in the swift's model we 'moved' them into separate struct ```Location```
+- longitude and latitude are placed in json's main class but it is 'moved' into separate struct ```Location``` in the swift's model
 - both longitude and latitude are optional.
 If any of them is missing, the location property will be nil.

-## Example JSON:
+### Example JSON:
 ```json
 {
     "inner": {